Joseph Jabar: Legal career

 Following graduation, Jabar served as a federal prosecutor for the Justice Department in Washington, D.C.
 He returned to Maine and served four years as District Attorney for Kennebec County and Somerset County.
 For twenty-five years he was a member of the law firm of Jabar, Batten, Ringer and Murphy of Waterville.

 Judicial career

 He was appointed to the Superior Court in 2001 by Governor Angus King and he was re-appointed by Governor John Baldacci in 2008.
 He was appointed to the Maine Supreme Judicial Court by Governor John Baldacci on September 1, 2009, and was reappointed in 2016.
+He left office on January 31, 2024.